Luleå Theatre Academy

 Luleå Theatre Academy (Teaterhögskolan i Luleå) is a Swedish drama school in Luleå and part of the Luleå University of Technology.

+On 29 June 1995, it was announced that Luleå would be getting its own drama school, the fourth overall established in Sweden.
+The school was a joint project between Luleå University and Norrbotten Theater, and began operating in the autumn of 1996.
+As of 2003, it was the third-most expensive education program in Sweden.

-The Theatre Academy was started in the autumn of 1996 as a joint project between the former University College of Technology and the regional Theatre of Norrbotten.
-This was the fourth university college of drama in Sweden and the first drama school in Norrland on a university level.
+It was the first drama school in Norrland on a university level.
 It is situated next to the Norrbotten Theater House and thereby has close cooperation with them.